senchalabs/connect/docs/methodOverride.md

 ## Method Override

-The _method-override_ checks `req.body._method` (by default) in order to swap out the http request method.
+The _methodOverride_ middleware checks `req.body._method` (by default) in order to swap out the http request method.
-The _body-decoder_ middleware will populate `req.body` when a form is submitted, which when paired with this middleware will allow the _rest_ middleware to support RESTful forms.
+The _bodyDecoder_ middleware will populate `req.body` when a form is submitted, which when paired with this middleware will allow the _router_ middleware to support RESTful forms.

 ### Options